The three steps to CPA status

-To become a CPA you must hold a degree that is assessed by CPA Australia as

-  comparable to the Australian bachelor's degree level or at least 8 standard

-  units (one year full-time) of the Australian postgraduate degree level.
-You

-  can check your degree status by logging into My CPA Program, or

-  alternatively check the official outcome of your membership application.
-If

-  you are yet to notify us about your degree status, you can simply apply for

-  an update of your membership application and submit your degree completion

-  evidence.
+To become a CPA, you must hold a degree that is assessed by CPA Australia as comparable to the Australian bachelor's degree level or at least 8 standard units (one year full-time) of the Australian postgraduate degree level.
+You can check your degree status by logging into My CPA Program, or check the official outcome of your membership application.
+If you're yet to provide evidence of your degree status or your official degree documentation, you can simply apply for an update to your membership application and submit your degree completion evidence.

 3. Satisfy the Your Experience requirement

 To satisfy Your Experience you must submit a claims application that provides details of 36 months of experience and 10 skills.
 Your application must be signed-off by a CPA, FCPA or equivalent member of an International Federation of Accountants (IFAC) member body.

 Notification of your advancement

 Once you’ve passed your final exam or met your last requirement, our team will review your profile for quality assurance and you'll be notified of your CPA status via email.
 This can take a couple of weeks, so please be patient.
 We’ll let you know as soon as possible.

 If you believe you're eligible to advance to CPA status but have not received notification from CPA Australia within a month of finishing your requirements, please contact us.